Prevention of Pollution and Resource Circulation

 Achieved |

-- Including domestic and overseas branches and Group companies subject to compliance reporting
+- ITOCHU Corporation, Overseas offices, Group companies subject to compliance

 Structures and Systems

-Due Diligence Regarding Pollution Prevention and Resource Circulation in Business Investment Projects
+Evaluation of Pollution Prevention and Resource Circulation in New Business Investment Projects

-ITOCHU considers ensuring stable procurement and supply to be a material issue.
+We consider ensuring stable procurement and supply to be a material sustainability issue.
 We work to effectively utilize and to ensure stable procurement and supply of resources according to demand in each country with consideration for the environment (e.g., biodiversity).
-In doing this, we are aiming for a recycling-oriented society.
+In doing this, we are aiming for a circulating society.

 Compliance with Laws and Regulations in the Divisions Handling Chemical Substances